jul-sh/about-me/CV.md

 # Juliette Pretot

-_Enterprising software engineer with a penchant for small solutions and complex problems. — I strive in teams with strong engineering cultures and meaningful cross-functional collaboration._
+_Enterprising software engineer with a penchant for small solutions to complex problems. — I strive in teams with strong engineering cultures and meaningful cross-functional collaboration._

 **[hi@juliette.sh](mailto:hi@juliette.sh)**